Trump praises Cowboys owner Jones even though he criticized president over anthem

 Breaking News Emails

-President Donald Trump on Friday praised Jerry Jones, the owner of the Dallas Cowboys NFL franchise, despite the fact that Jones had said the commander-in-chief's involvement with player protests in the league was “problematic.”
+President Donald Trump on Friday praised Jerry Jones, the owner of the Dallas Cowboys, despite the fact that NFL franchise owner had said the commander-in-chief's involvement with player protests in the league was “problematic.”

 Trump tweeted, “Way to go Jerry.
 This is what the league should do!” along with a link to a Fox Business story that referred to Jones having said that Dallas Cowboys players must stand for the national anthem.